PinkFrojdSenjak/Exploratary-Data-Analysis---Tennis-Match-Dataset/README.md

 I am very thankful for the opportunity to work on such project, especially for the opportunity to discuss various approaches and techniques with someone who is proficient in the field.

 ## About the project

+The idea of the project was to perform EDA, which is a crucial step in getting familiar with your data.
+All 3 of us, Mihailo, Branko and me, explored different aspects of dataset.
+Dataset is available for download, under the name **03_tennisai_data.csv**.
+Column description is available in the file called **03_tennisai_data - data dict.txt**.